prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/1_TypeSynonyms/README.md

 ### But the type synonyms aren't limited to just records.
 What else can we define it as?

-type Name = Val
+type Name = type

-Val here can be any type that can be in a function declaration.
+"type" here can be any type that can be in a function declaration.

 ~~~purescript
 type a = Int -- actually INVALID.
 Because type names should always start with a capital letter